Sustainable Development Status

 |

-(3) The Company provides employees with a safe and healthy working environment.
-In addition to holding regular employee health checks, implementing various environmental hygiene measures and fire safety inspections, fire safety checks are held once a year and environmental hygiene checks are held once a quarter to implement a healthy and safe environment for employees.
-We regularly implement safety and health education for our employees and make safety education and training a mandatory course for recruits.
-Under the law, the Company also provides health consultation for employees in the company regularly. |
+(3) The Company provides a safe and healthy working environment for its employees.
+In addition to holding regular employee health checks, implementing various environmental hygiene measures and fire safety inspections, with annual fire safety checks and quarterly environmental hygiene checks, the Company implements regular safety and health education for its employees and makes safety education and training a mandatory course for new employees.
+In accordance with the law, the Company also provides health consultation to employees at the Company on an annual basis in conjunction with professional doctors and nursing staff.
+There were no number of employee occupational disasters or fires in 2023. |

 None